r-spatial/r-spatial.org/_posts/2019-03-31-mapedit_leafpm.markdown

 ### GeoJSON Precision

 > [Robin Lovelace](http://www.robinlovelace.net/) discovered that at
-> leaflet zoom level \> 17 we lose coordinate precision.
-Of course, this
+> leaflet zoom level &gt; 17 we lose coordinate precision.
+Of course,
-> is not good enough, so we will prioritize a fix as discussed in
+> this is not good enough, so we will prioritize a fix as discussed in
 > [issue](https://github.com/r-spatial/mapedit/issues/63).
 Hopefully,
 > this leaflet.js [pull
 > request](https://github.com/Leaflet/Leaflet/pull/5444) will make this